prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ---

 # Solution

  - Remove concept of "batches":

+    1. Allow `zil_commit` to issue new ZIL block writes immediately

+    2. Notify threads immediately when _dependent_ `itx`'s on disk

+???

+# Solution

+ - Remove concept of "batches":

-    1. New calls to `zil_commit` can issue ZIL block writes immediately ...
+    1. Allow `zil_commit` to issue new ZIL block writes immediately

        - Rather than waiting for "current" batch to complete

-    2. Threads notified immediately when **dependent** blocks complete ...
+    2. Notify threads immediately when _dependent_ `itx`'s on disk

        - Rather than when **all** writes complete (dependent or not)